 Introduction to Building Information Modelling (BIM)

-BIM can be applied to both new build and refurbishment projects.
-The digital information in the model can be used to inform the decision making and management processes throughout the lifecycle of an asset.
+BIM can be applied to both 'new build' and refurbishment projects.
+The digital information in the 3D model can be used to inform the decision making and management processes throughout the lifecycle of a built asset.

 Northern Ireland BIM policy